prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	![](../images/dp500-12-7.png)

-	*Whenever you see a direct query event, it tells you that Power BI used DirectQuery storage mode to retrieve the data from the source database.*
+	> **Note** Whenever you see a direct query event, it tells you that Power BI used DirectQuery storage mode to retrieve the data from the source database.

-	*A common reason why a data warehouse fact table uses DirectQuery mode is because of its large data volumes.
+	> **Note** A common reason why a data warehouse fact table uses DirectQuery mode is because of its large data volumes.
 It isn't possible or economically practical to import such a large volume of data.
-However, the data model can cache an aggregated view of the fact table that can help improve the performance of specific, typically high-level, queries.*
+However, the data model can cache an aggregated view of the fact table that can help improve the performance of specific, typically high-level, queries.

-	*In this lab, you will add an aggregation of the **Sales** table data to specifically improve the performance for visual refreshes that query the sum of the **Sales Amount** column by date and sales territory.*
+	> **Note** In this lab, you will add an aggregation of the **Sales** table data to specifically improve the performance for visual refreshes that query the sum of the **Sales Amount** column by date and sales territory.

 ## Set up an aggregation